The edge of chaos: quantum field theory and deep neural networks

 A related question is whether nonperturbative effects might extend this analysis beyond the weak coupling regime, and in particular, whether these shift the edge of chaos or otherwise contribute to the correlation length.
 The potential presence of nonperturbative effects was examined recently in \cite{zavatoneveth2021exact}, which demonstrated that the exact output distributions for linear and ReLU networks with zero bias exhibit heavy tails.
-Of course, for networks with sufficiently small $N$ (such at those with $N=1,2,5$ considered therein), we expect that perturbation theory will cease to apply, since the network is no longer Gaussian in the first place.
-However, for the case $N=100$, which is the largest finite value considered in \cite{zavatoneveth2021exact}, it is not clear whether the shift in the distribution might be at least partially accounted for by an $\OO(1)$ effect of the type we computed above, i.e., a simple shift in the variance.
-It would be interesting to study this in more detail, e.g., to quantify the minimum network size at which the perturbative approach breaks down, or to investigate whether other nonperturbative effects persist even at large $N$.
+Of course, for networks with sufficiently small $N$ (such at those with $N=1,2,5$ illustrated in fig. 1 therein), we expect that perturbation theory will cease to apply, since the network is no longer Gaussian in the first place.
+However, while Gaussianity is recovered in the $N\!\rightarrow\!\infty$ limit, one can see the appearance of heavy tails for larger values of $N$ (e.g., $N=100$ with $T\sim1$ in fig. 1 of \cite{zavatoneveth2021exact}) that cannot be accounted for by an $\OO(1)$ effect of the type we compute above, i.e., a simple shift in the variance (note that in the aforementioned figure, the finite-$N$ curves intersect the Gaussian in two locations).
+It would be interesting to study this in more detail, e.g., to quantify the minimum network size at which the perturbative approach breaks down, or to investigate whether other nonperturbative effects persist at large $N$.